zetavg/chromium-website/site/blink/guidelines/api-owners/process-exceptions/index.md

   [TC39 stage 3](https://tc39.es/process-document/) or WebAssembly
   [phase 4](https://github.com/WebAssembly/proposals/blob/main/README.md#phase-4---standardize-the-feature-wg).

+* The intent is for WebDriver / WebDriver BiDi support for a feature already shipped in Chromium.

 * An exception was granted by consensus of the Blink API owners through a public communication.
 [Approval](/blink/guidelines/api-owners/procedures/) of an intent to ship by the Blink API owners with no TAG review implies such an